coldtype/coldtype/docs/tutorials/overview.rst

 Anatomy of a Coldtype Program
 -----------------------------

-A coldtype program is a source file, usually a *.py python file.
-Inside that file, you can write anything you want, but at the very least you'll need do two things, **import coldtype** and **define a renderable function**.
+A coldtype program is a source file, usually a Python file with a ```*.py`` file extension.
+Inside that file, you can write anything you want, but at the very least you'll need do two things

+1. Import the coldtype library
+2. Define a renderable function

 So to get going from scratch, create a new Python source file, something like ``anatomy.py`` or whatever you want to call it.